vishaltak/gitlab-development-kit/doc/configuration.md

 bunch of loose files, where each file sets one setting.

-It is still possible to use these loose files, but it's deprecated and will be removed in the future.
-A migration path will be provided when this option is removed.
+It is still possible to use these loose files, but it's deprecated and is scheduled to be removed in the future.
+A migration path is planned.

 Below is a table of all the settings that can be set this way: